 It’s happened to me before: Sweaty palms, racing thoughts, heart pounding out of my chest, fluttery stomach.
-A night of drinking leading to a day of indisposing anxiety.
+A night of drinking leads to a day of indisposing hangover anxiety.
 Those first few drinks made me feel so good, but then I’d wake up feeling ill and regretful, trying to piece together the events of the night before.

 I also started to notice that when I drank to quell my nerves or calm my racing mind, the following day, both nerves and mind would be worse than ever.
 So why did I continue to engage in this cycle of spree and remorse?
 And why did alcohol, which was supposed to relieve my nervousness, make my anxiety worse?